Jonah Heim Player Props: Rangers vs. Tigers

 Jonah Heim At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 75th, and he is 59th in the league in slugging.
+- Among the qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 79th and he is 65th in slugging.

-- In 70.5% of his 44 games this season, Heim has picked up at least one hit.
-He's also had 13 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.